Alonso-del-Arte/currency-demo/README.md

 seems to be better documented than Manny's API, but the JSON responses require more work parsing and caching.
 Go to [ExchangeRate-API.com](https://www.exchangerate-api.com) for information on the price tiers and documentation on how to use the API.
+Also note that the API key does not expire monthly like Manny's does.

 ## Notes about internationalization